who we are

 In October 2020, Meredith Sumpter, MS, became the CEO of the Coalition for Inclusive Capitalism.
 Prior to this, Meredith was head of research strategy and operations at Eurasia Group, where she led research management and strategy and carried out advisory work.
 She has held senior positions in the private and public sectors and has nearly 20 years of experience in policy, analysis, business, and management.
 Meredith is a strategic thinker and thought leader who regularly meets with senior officials and executives and often speaks at conferences and to the media.
 She advises industry leaders and investors on politics and commercial strategy, and her experience spans multiple regions and sectors.
 Meredith has held advisory positions in policy and global think tanks and in the US Senate.

-Senior Director of Content, Strategy and Public Affairs, Brown University School of Public Health
+Senior Director of Strategy and Innovation, Associate Professor of the Practice of Health Services, Policy and Practice, Brown University School of Public Health

 Stefanie Friedhoff is a German-American journalist and content strategist with 25+ years of experience in international media and higher education.
 As part of the Brown University School of Public Health leadership team, she oversees the Schools’ communication and engagement efforts, and serves as a key strategic advisor on thought leadership and innovation to the Dean.
 Friedhoff also oversees the Dean’s ongoing special projects and pandemics portfolio, including research collaborations, modeling and data projects, congressional efforts, and crisis communications.